Concentration bounds for the empirical angular measure with statistical learning applications: Proofs of classification application

-which exists from the conditional regular variation assumption~\eqref{eq:conditional_RV}.
+a limit which exists by the conditional regular variation assumption~\eqref{eq:conditional_RV}.
 Notice that $\nu$ is homogeneous of order $-1$ w.r.t. the first component.
-With this notation and the one borrowed from the proof of Theorem~\ref{thm:conc} (see~\eqref{eq:GammaArho} for the definition of $\widehat{\Gamma}_A$), we have, for $A \subseteq\sphere$,
+With this notation and the one borrowed from the proof of Theorem~\ref{thm:conc} (see~\eqref{eq:GammaArho} for the definition of $\widehat{\Gamma}_A$), we have, for $A \subseteq\sphere_p$,

 and